-6.6 Observation: Workers are required to have better understanding of their role within the JCC and therefore training and awareness in this area is required for members of the JCC.
+6.6.2 Observation: Workers are required to have better understanding of their role within the JCC and therefore training and awareness in this area is required for members of the JCC. - Closed workers are now more involved in JCC.